prathameshchati/HW2-BFS/README.md

 # Assignment Tasks

+## Method Description

+Used scaffold code provided to create BFS function using the queue data structure.
+Tested edge cases include accounting for empty graph, unconnected graphs (both strong and weak), single node graphs, and non-existant start or end nodes.
+Warnings are thrown when an edge case may result in a trivial solution to avoid stopping the run with an exception - such as a single-node graph.
+All functionalities are tested with pytest and are in test/test_bfs.py.
+Edge cases have a separate test associated with them.

 ## Coding Assessment
 In search/graph.py:
 * Define the function bfs that takes in a graph, start node, and optional node and: